B-IoT/tools/users-creator/README.md

 ```
 usage: creator.py [-h] file company

 Given an Excel file, it creates (or updates if already present) the relays in the client's company database.
-The Excel file needs to have the following columns as header: user_id, username, password and company.
+The Excel file needs to have the following columns as header: user_id, username, password.
 All other columns are ignored.
 The header should start at the first row of the Excel.
 Empty fields are not allowed.
 Whitespace are not allowed in user_id, username and password.

 positional arguments:
   file        the Excel file